flood-io/flood-chrome-docs/classes/Until.md

 # Until
+Until is used to create wait <[Conditions]> which are used to wait for elements to become active, visible, invisible or disabled on the page.

 You would typically use these to control the flow of you test.

 #### Until.ableToSwitchToFrame()
 * `returns:` <[Condition]>

+Creates a condition that will wait until the input driver is able to switch to the designated frame.

 The target frame may be specified as:
 - numeric index into window.frames for the currently selected frame.